 GC section 12410 provides the State Controller with broad authority to "superintend the fiscal concerns of the state."
 GC section 12418 provides the State Controller with the authority to "direct and superintend the collection of all money due the State, and institute suits in its name" against all debtors of the State.
 GC section 12419.5 provides the State Controller with the authority to offset any amounts due the State against any amounts owing the debtor by the State.
 Revenue and Taxation Code (RTC) section 96.1(b) allows a reallocation of current audit findings and unresolved prior audit findings.
 RTC section 96.1(c)(3) limits a cumulative reallocation or adjustment to one percent of the total amount levied at a one-percent rate of the current year's original secured tax roll.
 For reallocation to the ERAF, school districts, or community college districts, a reallocation must be completed in equal increments within the following three fiscal years, or as negotiated with the State Controller.

-Objective, Scope, and Methodology

-The objective of our audit was to determine whether the county complied with Revenue and Taxation Code, Health and Safety Code, and Government Code requirements pertaining to the apportionment and allocation of property tax revenues.

-The audit period was July 1, 2015, through June 30, 2018.

-To achieve our objective, we:

-- Interviewed key personnel to gain an understanding of the county's process for apportioning and allocating property tax revenues; - Reviewed the county's written procedures for apportioning and allocating property tax revenues; - Performed analytical reviews to assess the reasonableness of property tax revenues; - Judgmentally selected a non-statistical sample of five from approximately 219 taxing jurisdictions within the county for all fiscal years in the audit period (the actual number of taxing jurisdictions, which include the ERAF, can vary from year to year based on jurisdictional changes).
-Errors found were not projected to the intended (total) population.
-Then, we: - Recomputed apportionment and allocation reports to verify computations used to develop property tax apportionment factors; - Tested TRA reports to verify that the correct TRA factors were used in the computation of the ATI; - Reviewed supplemental property tax administrative costs and fees to determine whether recovery costs associated with administering supplemental taxes were based on actual costs and did not exceed five percent of revenues collected, as prescribed in statute;
+Objective, Scope, and Methodology The objective of our audit was to determine whether the county complied with Revenue and Taxation Code, Health and Safety Code, and Government Code requirements pertaining to the apportionment and allocation of property tax revenues.
+The audit period was July 1, 2009, through June 30, 2018.
+To achieve our objective, we: • Interviewed key personnel to gain an understanding of the county's process for apportioning and allocating property tax revenues; • Reviewed the county's written procedures for apportioning and allocating property tax revenues; • Performed analytical reviews to assess the reasonableness of property tax revenues; • Judgmentally selected a non-statistical sample of five from approximately 199 taxing jurisdictions within the county for all fiscal years in the audit period (the actual number of taxing jurisdictions, which include the ERAF, can vary from year to year based on jurisdictional changes).
+Errors found were not projected to the intended population.
+Then, we: • Recomputed apportionment and allocation reports to verify computations used to develop property tax apportionment factors; • Tested TRA reports to verify that the correct TRA factors were used in the computation of the ATI; • Reviewed supplemental property tax administrative costs and fees to determine whether recovery costs associated with administering supplemental taxes were based on actual costs and did not exceed five percent of revenues collected, as prescribed in statute;

-- Verified computations used to develop supplemental property tax apportionment factors; - Verified unitary and operating nonunitary, unitary regulated railway, and QE property computations used to develop apportionment factors; - Reviewed redevelopment agency (RDA) reports and verified computations used to develop the project base amount and the tax increment distributed to the RDA; - Reviewed RPTTF deposits and distributions.
-As stated in the Supplemental Information section of this audit report, we did not make a determination on the validity of the county's methodology for apportioning the residual balance from the RPTTF, due to a pending legal issue; - Reviewed property tax administration cost reports and recomputed administrative costs associated with work performed for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts; - Reviewed ERAF reports and verified computations used to determine the shift of property taxes from local government agencies to the ERAF and, subsequently, to school and community college districts; - Reviewed the Sales and Use Tax letter and recomputed Vehicle License Fee computations used to verify the amount transferred from the ERAF to counties and cities to compensate for the diversion of these revenues; - Reviewed reports to determine any increases in property tax revenues due cities having low or nonexistent property tax amounts; and - Reviewed BOE jurisdictional change filing logs and their impact on the tax apportionment and allocation system.
+- Verified computations used to develop supplemental property tax apportionment factors; - Verified unitary and operating nonunitary, unitary regulated railway, and QE property computations used to develop apportionment factors; - Reviewed Redevelopment Property Tax Trust Fund deposits; - Reviewed property tax administration cost reports and recomputed administrative costs associated with work performed for apportioning and allocating property tax revenues to local government agencies, school districts, and community college districts; - Reviewed ERAF reports and verified computations used to determine the shift of property taxes from local government agencies to the ERAF and, subsequently, to school and community college districts; - Reviewed the Sales and Use Tax letter and recomputed Vehicle License Fee computations used to verify the amount transferred from the ERAF to counties and cities to compensate for the diversion of these revenues; and - Reviewed BOE jurisdictional change filing logs and their impact on the tax apportionment and allocation system.